tideh2021/houseList/README.md

 # houseList
-House list demonstrating CRUD using php
+House list demonstrating CRUD using php and phpMyadmin mysql